 It is sad, yet fact that military working dogs are considered equipment and our pets are considered property.

-For Memorial Day and Veterans Day we honor both deceased and alive U.S. service members who have made the ultimate sacrifice to protect our freedom and country.
-Dogs make that same sacrifice by not only protecting our troops during wars but after the veterans come home with PTSD, or any disabling injuries where they would benefit from help from our four legged friends.
+For Memorial Day and Veterans Day we honor both deceased and alive U.S. service members who have made the ultimate sacrifice with their lives to protect our freedom and country.
+Dogs make that same sacrifice by not only protecting our troops during wars but after the veterans come home with PTSD, or any disabling injuries where they would benefit from the service dog help from our four legged friends.
 Yet our hero dogs and family pets are labeled as mere property and equipment.
 These labels connote inanimate objects, not sentient beings.
-Just as we don’t define our children as property or as equipment that have no feeling or emotion, we should not insult ourselves or others and label sentient beings as such either.
+Just as we don’t define our children as property or as equipment that have no feeling or emotion, we should not insult ourselves or others and label sentient beings as such.
 Labels, as defined by law, affect and dictate the perception and treatment of these highly emotional beings.
 Without the banishment of these obtuse labels, this paradigm shift will not occur and animal abuse will not cease.
 Do we define a great mechanic or a skilled chef as a piece of equipment?
 Then why would we define a working military dog as a piece of equipment just because he/she is great at what they do?
 Dog’s risk their lives and save people’s lives every day.

 Equipment or property connotes and dictates an inability to feel, suffer, perceive, and experience profound pain, grief, fear, joy and love.
 When I describe my ceiling fan, I do not think of that piece of equipment and property as the same as a living, breathing, feeling, and loving sentient being.